Changissnz/the_problem_with_ai_exemplified__09-13-2026/README.md

 -----------------------------------------------------------------------

-Now, I will share some writing from people in the computing industry, as well as **who can forget, it's your fave fave** the Mainstream Media.
+Now, I will share some writing from people in the computing industry, as well as <u>**who can forget, it's your fave fave**</u> the Mainstream Media.

 ![image info](Screenshot%202026-09-13%20001008.png)